thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- Twitter and Obsidian linter are not working properly today :(
 - 7
 	- The new guys need to learn much more but they are resilient to challenges.
 I should probably give them more hard tasks
+- 8
+	- The office is kind of empty today.
+Feel a little lonely but also peaceful

 #
 ---